neve-linux/neveports/Packaging.md

 `patch`, `configure`, `build`, `check` and `install`.
 They are invoked in this order.

-Every other function defined in template scope is not used by `cbuild`.
+Every other function defined in template scope is not used by `nbuild`.
 However, all regular names are reserved for future expansion.
 If you want to define custom functions (e.g. helpers) in template scope, prefix their names with an underscore.